Outdoor fitness: History

 Outdoor fitness boot camps developed in Australia, the United States and the United Kingdom in the 1990s and Canada in 2001.
-In the twenty-first century, outdoor fitness grew as a commercial consumer market.
-Outdoor group fitness classes led by a personal trainer or a fitness professional became a popular form of outdoor exercise.
-A variety of training courses for fitness professionals and certifications for companies specialising in outdoor fitness developed.
+In the mid-2000s, outdoor fitness began to grow rapidly as a commercial consumer market as outdoor group fitness classes led by a personal trainer or a fitness professional became a popular form of outdoor exercise.
+In the early 2010s, a variety of training courses for fitness professionals and certifications for companies specialising in outdoor fitness developed.
 Outdoor fitness can be studied as a specialism of exercise physiology.
 The trend towards outdoor fitness led to a proliferation of outdoor gyms.

 Growing participation was seen in organized events that expanded internationally such as Parkruns, Tough Mudder and Be Military Fit and sports such as triathlon and cycling.
 Street workouts have also become a popular outdoor fitness activity is some countries, with a world championship taking place since 2011.
 In recent years, more and schools have discovered the outdoors as a medium for education.
 Lakes, valleys and mountains are used for specific academic instruction in the realm of science and biology.